skippyr/becho/README.md

 becho -t " | " hello world
 ```

-Now, that will be interpreted as the text `hello | world`.
+Now, will be interpreted as the text `hello | world`.
 This feature
-is really useful to place a separator in the elements of an array.
+is really useful to place a separator in between the elements of an array.

 When receiving text from a pipe line, it will consider it as just one
 argument, so the separator flag will not affect it.